hewison-chris/agora-cl-docs/website/docs/how-agora-cl-works/agora-cl-public-api.md

 ## Disabling the API

-By default the beacon node runs with all available set of APIs enabled.
+By default the Agora node runs with all available set of APIs enabled.
 You might want to disable one or more APIs, for example for security reasons.
 The `--http-modules` flags allows fine-grained control over which APIs are available on your node.

 ## RESTful endpoints \(gRPC Transcoding\)